grongier/pybarsim/README.md

 ## Installation

-You can directly install pyBarSim from GitHub using pip:
+You can directly install pyBarSim from pip:

+    pip install pybarsim

+Or from GitHub using pip:

     pip install git+https://github.com/grongier/pybarsim.git